 Sometimes, it’s hard even to force your character to move.
 For example, thanks to the decision with levers that temporarily switch on the lights in the halls of Toluca Prison, this section becomes twice as scary in the Remake.
 You can almost feel the pressure of those frightening beeping sounds as the switches turn off the lights, leaving you in pitch-black darkness.
 The work with dim light in dark segments (most parts of the game) was already top-notch in Silent Hill 2, even on PlayStation 2.
 But now, with the high-quality shadows, volumetric light shafts, ray-traced lighting and reflections, and other graphics effects, even strolling through empty corridors becomes a form of torture.
 Add a new breed of enemies, like a more robust version of the Bubble Head Nurses wielding knives, and new monster features like the Mannequin’s ability to seamlessly hide in the least expected places or its new variant that can crawl all over walls and ceilings.
 It’s downright gross.
 Thank you for that, dear Bloober Team.

-Players used to playing games in a more relaxed, leisurely way—exploring every corner and reading all the notes– won’t have such luxury in Silent Hill 2 Remake.
+Players used to playing games in a more relaxed, leisurely way—exploring every corner and reading all the notes–might have some difficulties with Silent Hill 2 Remake.
 In this case, the total playthrough time can be around 30 hours.
 Sometimes, crawling through tight spaces teeming with monsters—whose numbers have increased significantly—can become exhausting.
 Some sections, where you need to cover long distances and fight hordes of creatures to find a few keys or clock hands, feel padded.
 After such workarounds, it’s sometimes hard to recall who Mary is.
 Furthermore, the less-than-smooth optimization doesn’t help with a player’s patience, who will face occasional performance issues like stuttering, major frame drops even on high-end systems, glitches with defeated enemies standing still, two significant progress glitches in Brookhaven Hospital and the Labyrinth (which, fortunately, have already been patched), and a few other disappointing technical bugs.

-As mentioned, there couldn’t have been a better moment for the release of Silent Hill 2 Remake, amid the horror game renaissance, with the releases of Alan Wake 2, the Dead Space resurrection, Resident Evil 4 Remake, the Alone in the Dark reimagining, Dead Rising Deluxe Remaster, and Slitterhead from the creator of Silent Hill on the way.
+As mentioned, there couldn’t have been a better moment for the release of Silent Hill 2 Remake, amid the horror game renaissance, with the releases of Alan Wake 2, the Dead Space resurrection, Resident Evil 4 Remake, the Alone in the Dark reimagining, Dead Rising Deluxe Remaster, and Slitterhead from the creator of Silent Hill, which was released on November 8, exactly a month after Silent Hill 2 Remake.
 This is how, with a few lucky breaks and sheer persistence, a small Polish indie developer got on a roll.
 Let’s hope their recently announced video game Cronos: The New Dawn will be a real “shut up and take my money” deal.
 Here’s hoping Konami will let Bloober Team remake all the other Silent Hill installments, including the original and Silent Hill 4: The Room.